 Our family has experienced 4 different schools between our kids (7th grader and alumni 9th grader) & WNS is by far the best.
 We've been here for 9 years & it's been a wonderful sanctuary - academically creatively socially & emotionally.
 It strikes the perfect balance between progressive & traditional Progressive because they stay on top of research re how children learn & implement those practices in the classroom; traditional because they realize that kids need structure & scaffolding in order to be successful.
 But that is secondary to the nurturing vibe that pervades.
 Our kids (girl/boy) are so different yet WNS has brought out the gifts in each while addressing weaknesses w/ encouragement & compassion.
 WNS classrooms encourage individual expression; a hallmark of its arts program.
 Art/music teachers are wonderful & Desi Friedman is a gifted performing arts instructor who is supportive authentic & hilarious.
 But the overarching focus of WNS is to teach kids to be good people & to work with others to create something larger than themselves.
 We are so grateful to Brad Zacuto for curating such an incredible school & feel blessed to be part of this warm real community.

 Westside Neighborhood School is a private middle school in Los Angeles.
-The principal of Westside Neighborhood School is Brad Zacuto, who can be contacted at email@example.com.
-446 students attend Westside Neighborhood School and identify primarily as White, non-Hispanic; Asian/Pacific Islander; and Hispanic.
-The ratio of students to teachers at Westside Neighborhood School is 14:1.
+The principal of Westside Neighborhood School is Brad Zacuto, whose e-mail is firstname.lastname@example.org.
+446 students go to Westside Neighborhood School and identify primarily as White, non-Hispanic; Asian/Pacific Islander; and Hispanic.
+The student to teacher ratio at Westside Neighborhood School is 14:1.
 Ocean Charter School is one of the nearest middle schools.

 - Ceramics sculpture

 - Theater drama

 - Martial arts self defense